dotnet/docs/docs/core/install/linux-ubuntu.md

 [!INCLUDE [package-manager uninstall notice](./includes/linux-uninstall-preview-info.md)]

-## 22.04
+## 22.10

 > [!WARNING]
-> If you've previously installed .NET 6 from `packages.microsoft.com`, see the [Advisory on installing .NET 6 on Ubuntu 22.04](https://github.com/dotnet/core/issues/7699).
+> If you've previously installed .NET from `packages.microsoft.com`, you may run into issues swapping to the built in Ubuntu package manager feeds for .NET.
+For more information, see the [Advisory on installing .NET on Ubuntu](https://github.com/dotnet/core/issues/7699).

-.NET 6 is included in the Ubuntu 22.04 package manager feeds.
+.NET 7 and .NET 6 are included in the Ubuntu 22.10 package manager feeds.

 ### Install the SDK